oreximus/smart_oscp/WebAppTest/Intro_to_Web_App.md

 | 19. | Review user actions |
 | 20. | Web Application Firewall misconfigurations |

-- These mistakes lead to the **OWASP Top 10** vulnerabilities for web applications, which we will discuss in other modules:
+- These mistakes lead to the **OWASP Top 10** vulnerabilities for web applications:

 | **No.** | **Vulnerability** |
 |---------|-------------------|